praekelt/django-ultracache/README.rst

 Tips
 ----

 #.
-If you arre running a cluster of Django nodes then ensure that they use a shared caching backend.
+If you are running a cluster of Django nodes then ensure that they use a shared caching backend.

 #.
 Expose objects in your templates.
 Instead of passing ``object_title`` to a template rather have the
    template dereference ``object.title``.